cse5345-fall-2016/similar/README.md

 Write the function `Similar.Ngrams.normalize/1` that does this.
 (I've saved you a little time by creating the file similar/lib/ngrams.ex.)

+The function String.replace might come in useful for part of this.

 You'll know you're done when the tests pass.